 TURN SEQUENCE:

 On your turn, look at the rules pegboard and then do the following:

+- Draw the number of cards indicated first.

-- 1) Draw the number of cards indicated. - 2) Play / Move the number of times indicated. - 3) Discard to the Hand Limit required, if any.
+- Play the number of cards indicated.

+- Move the number of times indicated.

+- Discard to the hand limit indicated last.